cybergu0ck/notes/engineering/software-engineering/programming-languages/cpp/04-cpp-oops/02-cpp-encapsulation.md

   }
   ```

-* The above problem can be solved by making the x,y attributes as `mutable` like `mutable int x,y;` in the class declaration
+- The above problem can be solved by making the x,y attributes as `mutable` like `mutable int x,y;` in the class declaration

 <br>
 <br>

-# Seperating Specification from Implementation (Update this section of the notes)
+## Seperation of Declaration and Implementation

 - We can seperate the class specification (declaration) from the implementation using header files
   - .h file for class declaration